antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

       toolkit that enables training deep neural networks (and general numeric computations).

-The `TensorFlowTransform` enables taking an existing TensorFlow model, either
+`TensorFlowTransform` enables taking an existing TensorFlow model, either
       trained by you or downloaded from somewhere else, and get the scores from the model in ML.NET.